 Yes, we will consider deferrals on a case-by-case basis.

 Do you provide PLT as a part of the graduate program?

 Yes.
 We will pay the full course fees for the Practical Legal Training (PLT) through the College of Law, as well as the cost of admission.

 What practice areas offer graduate rotations?

-Corporate M&A, Project Delivery (Infrastructure), Environment & Planning, Project Finance, and Commercial Litigation and Arbitration.
+Corporate M&A, Project Delivery (Infrastructure), Environment & Planning, Project Finance, Tax, and Commercial Litigation and Arbitration.

 How does the international seat rotation work?

 We endeavor to provide an international seat rotation during the 18-month program in one of our Asia-Pacific offices.
 We will take into consideration your preference for location and practice or group.
 As a truly global firm, international working opportunities are available outside of our graduate program across our wider network.

 After being with the Firm for six months, you can be reimbursed for your gym membership (including Pilates and yoga studios) up to AUD 600 annually.